golanlevin/ExperimentalCapture/docs/portraits_2_candid_machinery.md

 ---

-*In these rule-based approaches to portraiture, artists have devised systems, frameworks, and platforms for eliciting candid views of their subjects.
-They rely not on computation, but on the observational logic of [cinéma vérité](https://en.wikipedia.org/wiki/Cin%C3%A9ma_v%C3%A9rit%C3%A9) and the organizational logic of the [small multiple](https://en.wikipedia.org/wiki/Small_multiple).*
+*In these rule-based approaches to comparative portraiture, artists have devised systematized workflows, frameworks, and platforms for eliciting candid views of their subjects.
+They rely not on computation, but on the observational logic of [cinéma vérité](https://en.wikipedia.org/wiki/Cin%C3%A9ma_v%C3%A9rit%C3%A9) and the organizational logic of the [small multiple](https://en.wikipedia.org/wiki/Small_multiple) for intercomparison.*

 ---